Martyanovst/differential-games-rl/README.md

  ## Requirements

- For training and evaluating described models, you will need python 3.6.
+For training and evaluating described algorithms, you will need python 3.6.
 To install requirements:

 ```
 pip install -r requirements.txt
 ```

 ## Training
- To train the model(s) in the paper, run this command:
+ To train the algorithm(s) in the paper, run this command:

 ```
 python train.py --config <path to config file>